AnyaLang/SBB_ML/README.md

 Given the computational limitation, we will train our model only on 2 different different batch sizes.

+**Model with different learning rates**
+Important to note that our first model is trained using the AdamW optimizer, which is a variant of the traditional Adam optimizer.
+AdamW incorporates a regularization technique known as [weight decay](https://github.com/tml-epfl/why-weight-decay), which is used in training neural networks to prevent overfitting.
+It functions by incorporating a term into the loss function that penalizes large weights.

+Besides, we also employ a Linear Learning Rate Scheduler to manage the learning rate throughout the training process.
+This scheduler starts with a relatively high learning rate and gradually decreases it to near zero by the end of the training.
+This approach ensures that we begin training with aggressive learning steps and fine-tune the model parameters more delicately as training progresses.

+Although this training setup does not include a warm-up phase where the learning rate would gradually ramp up before decreasing, the scheduler is configured to reduce the learning rate slightly with each training step.
+This gradual reduction helps in stabilizing the training as it advances.

+We would like to first observe the results with this setup and may adjust these parameters further based on the outcomes of the initial training phase.

 **Results of the training on the batch of 16 with different learning rates**

 | Learning Rate | Epoch | Average Loss | Accuracy   | Precision | Recall    | F1 Score  | Notes                  |